 Every prospective Spanish student wonders the same thing – “Should I study in Spain or South America?”

-I’ve actually done both – studying Spanish for 5 weeks in a language school in southern Spain and then again for 9 weeks at a language school in Peru.
+I’ve actually done both – studying Spanish for 5 weeks in a language school in southern Spain and then again for 9 weeks at a language school in Peru and also Ecuador.
 There’s obviously pros and cons to each, which I’ll lay out below.

 Studying in Spain